TickTeam/guide-tt/ios_app/3_how_to_remove_due_date_&_reminder_for_a_task.md

 1.Click the due date in the task detailed page.

-2.Click “Clear” at the bottom in due date setting page.
+2.Click "Clear" at the bottom in due date setting page.